 You will be evaluated for this job based on how well you meet the qualifications above.

 Your resume, optional cover letter and supporting documentation will be reviewed to determine if you meet the minimum qualifications for the position.
-If you meet the minimum qualifications stated in the job opportunity announcement, we will compare your resume, optional cover letter and supporting documentation to your responses on the scored occupational questionnaire (True/False, Yes/No, Multiple Choice questions).
+If you meet the minimum qualifications stated in the job opportunity announcement, we will compare your resume, optional cover letter and supporting documentation to your responses on the scored occupational questionnaire (True/False, Yes/No, Multiple Choice questions) and place you in one of three pre-defined categories.
+These categories are "gold," "silver," and "bronze."
 Your resume and/or optional cover letter must support your responses to the scored occupational questionnaire, or your score may be lowered.
-The best-qualified candidates will be identified for referral to the hiring manager and may be invited for an interview.
+Candidates placed in the "gold" category will be identified for referral to the hiring manager and may be invited for an interview.

-The following competencies are desirable at the full performance level of this position (FPL 12):
+The following competencies are desirable at the full performance level of this position: